All Episodes

 And I'll just give you a quick heads up.

-I will I will immerse myself in this garbage so that you don't have to.
+I will immerse myself in this garbage so that you don't have to.

-I will synthesize it for you and and spare you the frustration, the trouble, the anger of reading it yourself.
+I will synthesize it for you and spare you the frustration, the trouble, the anger of reading it yourself.

-I can summarize this simply by saying after four pages, they don't have a vision in a story headlined, optimistic Democrats debate the party's vision.
+I can summarize this simply by saying, after four pages, they don't have a vision in a story headlined, optimistic Democrats debate the party's vision.

 Be right back.